-As well as the Strategic Development Plan Manager, the GCVGNP committee is comprised of senior employees from the eight local authorities and four government agencies (Forestry Commission Scotland, Scottish National Heritage, Scottish Environmental Protection Agency and Glasgow Centre for Population Health).
+As well as the Strategic Development Plan Manager, the GCVGNP committee is comprised of senior employees from the eight local authorities.
 The relationship between the Clydeplan and the GCVGNP is not a joint arrangement and so outside the scope of IFRS 11 (Joint Arrangements).